Topics, B

 Bradyon

-* Idea: A slower-than-light particle (> aot a tachyon).
+* Idea: A slower-than-light, positive-mass particle (> as opposed to a tachyon).

 Braided Geometry > see geometry.

-* Idea: A braid is a set of n strings stretching between two parallel planes.
+* Braid: A braid is a set of n strings or "strands" stretching between two sets of n points on parallel lines in 3D space; Or actually an equivalence class of such sets of strings under deformations.

-* Application: They have been used as tools in the calculation of knot and link invariants; > s.a.
+* Applications: They have been used as tools in the calculation of knot and link invariants; > s.a.
 3D general relativity; composite models.

 @ Invariants: Berger LMP(01); Nechaev & Voituriez NPB(05) [3-strand, Brownian].